Board of Directors Report 2018

 GROUP’S KEY FIGURES

-- The Board of Directors recommends that the General Meeting pays a cash dividend of NOK 14.00 per equity certificate and allocates NOK 141 million to dividend funds for local communities.
-In total, this represents 50.6 % of the total Group profit for 2017.
+• The Board of Directors recommends that the General Meeting pays a cash dividend of NOK 15.50 per equity certificate and allocates NOK 156 million to dividend funds for local communities.
+In total, this represents 52 % of the total group profit for 2018.

 PARENT BANK’S KEY FIGURES

-The Sparebanken Møre Group consists of the Parent Bank, the mortgage company Møre Boligkreditt AS, the real estate agency Møre Eiendomsmegling AS and the property company Sparebankeiendom AS.
-Sparebanken Møre has defined the county of Møre & Romsdal as its geographic area of operation, in which the Bank at year-end had 28 branches in 24 municipalities.
+The Sparebanken Møre Group consists of the Parent Bank, the mortgage company Møre Boligkreditt AS, the real estate agency Møre Eiendomsmegling AS, and the property company Sparebankeiendom AS.
+Sparebanken Møre has defined its geographic area of operation as Nordvestlandet, where the Bank had 28 branches in 24 municipalities at year end.